mastodon/documentation/content/en/entities/Poll.md

 ---
 title: Poll
-description: Represents a poll attached to a status.
+summary: Represents a poll attached to a status.
 menu:
   docs:
     parent: entities